sglp/client/README.md

-# Client for Simple Location Project
+# Client for Simple GPS Location Project

 **This project is ABANDONED!
 It isn't translated into English, it has a lot of serious problems (see end of this document and [issues](https://github.com/slproject/client/issues)) and will be [rewritten from scratch](https://github.com/yiinsanedevs/location-beast-client).**